Idaho: Etymology

-The name's origin remains a mystery.
 In the early 1860s, when the U.S. Congress was considering organizing a new territory in the Rocky Mountains, the name "Idaho" was suggested by George M. Willing, a politician posing as an unrecognized delegate from the unofficial Jefferson Territory.
 Willing claimed that the name was derived from a Shoshone term meaning "the sun comes from the mountains" or "gem of the mountains", but it was revealed later that there was no such term and Willing claimed that he had been inspired to coin the name when he met a little girl named Ida.
 Since the name appeared to be fabricated, the U.S. Congress ultimately decided to name the area Colorado Territory instead when it was created in February 1861, but by the time this decision was made, the town of Idaho Springs, Colorado had already been named after Willing's proposal.

 The same year Congress created Colorado Territory, a county called Idaho County was created in eastern Washington Territory.
 The county was named after a steamship named Idaho, which was launched on the Columbia River in 1860.
 It is unclear whether the steamship was named before or after Willing's claim was revealed.
 Regardless, part of Washington Territory, including Idaho County, was used to create Idaho Territory in 1863.
 Idaho Territory would later change its boundaries to the area that became the U.S. state.

 History

 Humans may have been present in the Idaho area as long as 14,500 years ago.
 Excavations at Wilson Butte Cave near Twin Falls in 1959 revealed evidence of human activity, including arrowheads, that rank among the oldest dated artifacts in North America.
 American Indian peoples predominant in the area included the Nez Percé in the north and the Northern and Western Shoshone in the south.

 A Late Upper Paleolithic site was identified at Cooper's Ferry in western Idaho near the town of Cottonwood by archaeologists in 2019.
 Based on evidence found at the site, first people lived in this area 15,300 to 16,600 years ago, predating the Beringia land bridge by about a thousand years.
 The discoverers emphasized that they possess similarities with tools and artifacts discovered in Japan that date from 16,000 to 13,000 years ago.
 The discovery also showed that the first people might not have come to North America by land, as previously theorized.
 On the contrary, they probably came through the water, using a Pacific coastal route.

 An early presence of French-Canadian trappers is visible in names and toponyms: Nez Percé, Cœur d'Alène, Boisé, Payette.
-Some of these names appeared prior to the Lewis and Clark and Astorian expeditions ,which included significant numbers of French and Métis guides recruited for their familiarity with the terrain.
+Some of these names appeared prior to the Lewis and Clark and Astorian expeditions, which included significant numbers of French and Métis guides recruited for their familiarity with the terrain.